orgmycology/astropy_report/sections/2_community_participation.md

 ### Constructive Feedback and Support

-Another theme was the sense that the community offeres helpful and constructive responses to questions as well as feedback and support that is helpful and friendly.
+Another theme was the sense that the community offers helpful and constructive responses to questions as well as feedback and support that is helpful and friendly.

 >  Friendly response to first contributors.
 Generally a real attempt to be constructive in PR review (and keep a sense of humor, especially pllim; thanks!!)

 > On the FB group I've been floored by the way everyone is respectful to questioners, even if they approach with little prior knowledge.
-I am so, so grateful for everyone involved in astropy development - it has absolutely transformed my work from IDL days.
+I am so, so grateful for everyone involved in Astropy development - it has absolutely transformed my work from IDL days.

 > Most of my interactions with the broader Astropy community have been supportive, even including code reviews.